The Martian: Humour, Explosions, and Red Dirt

 > Bright, thematically can-do, fast-paced almost to a fault, and fundamentally optimistic … We will solve this daunting problem by working together, it coos.

+Scott, using Weir’s story, has made a film in which the entire audience and world are rooting for the survival of a single person.
+This is Damon’s show.
+I found myself less invested in his pain than the paper Mark Watney, and yet still cared so much about his survival.
 Comparable to Castaway only in premise, The Martian is about thousands of people coming together and (literally) putting international politics aside to solve a common goal.
 The goal of ultimate survival.
 At times you question the billions of dollars being spent on the saving of a man already once thought to be dead, but in the end you see that humans will stop at nothing to save someone.

 If you only saw one movie this year, I would not make it The Martian (Mad Max still takes that cake).
 If you see two, make The Martian the second.
 While you’re at it, pick up a copy of Weir’s novel1.
 I honestly don’t think it matters which order you read/view them in, you will enjoy it no matter what.